-In making its judgment, management considered the detailed criteria for the recognition of revenue from the sale of goods as set out in IAS18 Revenue and, in particular, whether the group and the company had transferred to the buyer the significant risks and rewards of ownership of the goods.
+In making its judgment, management considered the detailed criteria for the recognition of revenue from the sale of goods as set out in IAS18 Revenue and, in particular, whether the Company/Group had transferred to the buyer the significant risks and rewards of ownership of the goods.
 The management is satisfied that the significant risks and rewards have been transferred and the recognition of the revenue in the current year is appropriate.